OpenSrcCM/CM-Plan-Site/README.md

  > 1. The enable-functionality.bsh script was drafted to support development integration cycles.
  > 2. The arguments to ./NE-startup.bsh correspond to release values Major, minor, and patch respectively. refer to [semantic versioning](http://semver.org/) for details.
- > 3. This environment runs vagrant from CM-Plan-Site/deploy to create and manage VMs.
+ > 3. This environment runs vagrant from CM-Plan-Site/deploy to create and manage the VM.
+ > 4. The deploy/VMlog.txt is a full report of the "building" of your VM.

 ### Managing Virtual Machine(s)